zhaone/LaneGCN_ref/README.md

 bash ./run_exp.sh lanegcn_ori train
 ```

-Some experimenet args can be found and modified in file `commands/lanegcn_ori.sh`
+Some experiment args can be found and modified in file `commands/lanegcn_ori.sh`

 ```shell
 train() {